This certificate program is designed to prepare students

 of 80% and an attendance record of 90% per module.
 You must successfully

-This full-time program runs Monday-Friday at UFV's Clearbrook Centre.
-The full-time program begins in September, with a
+This full-time program runs Monday-Friday during the daytime at UFV's Clearbrook Centre in the Fall and Summer semesters.

 Skills for the Nursing Unit Clerk (HLTH NC01)

 Terminology (HLTH NC00)